romanchekashov/romanchekashov/README.md

 ### Hi there 👋
-Senior Java Software Engineer with over 9+ years of experience in developing microservices, APIs, and web applications.
+Senior Software Engineer (Java / Spring / JavaScript / React) with over 9+ years of experience in developing microservices, APIs, complex UI components, advanced in a full-cycle development of web applications from scratch.

-⚡ Solid skills in Java / Javascript.
-Interested in Backend development.
++ Master degree in Computer Science.
-+ Master degree in Computer Science
++ Full-stack end-to-end development experience.

-+ Full-stack end-to-end development experience
+If you use Java / Kotlin / Go / TypeScript / Python on your backend side then don't hesitate to reach me!

 ✨ https://www.linkedin.com/in/romanchekashov/ ✨